 Salthill is the best spot for swimmers and those who long for relaxation under the sun.
 It consists of more than a few smaller beaches that ridges separate between them.
 The place is open for both tourists and locals alike and it is quite safe for everyone.
 Besides, it is ranked as Blue Flag beach.
 Such ranking guarantees the safety of the area and the high standards of the quality of the environment.
 Thus, there is nothing to be afraid of.
 When the weather is all summery and energetic, this spot should be your go-to place.

 Sheep and Wool Centre

 The Spanish Arch is another popular site around the city.
-Some people believe that this site is an extension to the medieval city walls.
+Some people believe that this site is an extension of the medieval city walls.
 They believe that this arch’s main objective was to protect the ships that sit nearby, unloading the imported goods.
-Today, that site became a spot for musicians to play music while people gather and enjoy their times.
+Today, that site became a spot for musicians to play music while people gather and enjoy their time.

 Sky Road, Clifden